LogoLogo

 Public platforms

 There is an existing set of reference platforms publicly available on Chassy.
-These software platforms target popular Chips like the Nvidia Jetson and Raspberry Pi ecosystems.
+These software platforms target popular chips like the Nvidia Jetson and Raspberry Pi ecosystems.

 What makes a platform?